isomerpages/moe-ast-olive/_olive-staff-well-being/MOE Health Screening Programme.md

 Any unused subsidy on the day of health screening cannot be accumulated nor carried forward to another screening session or future years.

 All packages and tests offered for the health screening exercise can be found&nbsp;[**here**](https://minmed.sg/wp-content/uploads/2023/06/Non-Fasting-MOE-Package-Brochure-2023.pdf).

+For more information on booking a test, you can refer to the booking instructions here[[Making an appointment with Minmed](/files/(2023)%20making%20an%20individual%20appointment%20with%20minmed%20-%20fv%20and%20hs.pdf)]().

 Staff not under MOE payroll will still be able to take part in the health screening exercise, however, do note that the basic screening package will be chargeable at $10.80 each inclusive of GST, either payable by individual or the school if the school wishes to fund the health screening for these staff.